How Credit Counseling Affects Your Credit Score

 If you choose to go through a debt management program, a note indicating this will be added to your credit report.
 This is a neutral mark, and according to Lynch, it won’t change your credit score.
 That said, future lenders will be able to see this mark on your credit history.
 While “their interpretation is anyone’s guess,” he conceded that some might see it as a negative.

-What to beware of when seeking credit counseling
+What to watch out for when seeking credit counseling

 Scammers often target people in financially vulnerable situations, so seeking credit counseling can put you on their radar.
 Fortunately, they’re easy to avoid if you know what to look for.